 Although people more commonly lose weight during cancer treatment, some people gain weight.
 Slight increases in weight during cancer treatment are generally not problematic.
 However, significant weight gain may affect a person's health and ability to undergo treatment.

 Weight gain is an especially important health issue for women with breast cancer because more than half experience weight gain during treatment.
-Reports have shown that weight gain during treatment is linked to a poorer prognosis (chance of recovery).
-Being overweight before treatment begins also increases the risk of serious health conditions, such as high blood pressure, diabetes, and cardiovascular disease.
+Reports have shown that weight gain during treatment is linked to a poorer prognosis, which is the chance of recovery.
+Being overweight before treatment begins also increases the risk of serious health conditions, such as high blood pressure, diabetes, and heart problems.

-The following cancer treatments may produce symptoms that lead to weight gain:
+The following cancer treatments may lead to weight gain:

 Chemotherapy.
-Some chemotherapy causes the body to retain (hold on to) excess fluid in cells and tissues, which is called edema.
-In addition, chemotherapy often causes people to reduce physical activity, usually because of fatigue; increases hunger, especially for high-fat foods; triggers intense food cravings; and decreases metabolism (the rate that the body uses energy).
+Some chemotherapy causes the body to hold on to excess fluid in cells and tissues, which is called edema.
+In addition, chemotherapy often causes people to reduce physical activity, usually because of fatigue.
+It may increase hunger, especially for high-fat foods, or trigger intense food cravings.
+Also, chemotherapy may decrease a person’s metabolism, which is the rate that the body uses energy.
 It may also cause menopause in some women, which decreases their metabolism, increasing the likelihood of weight gain.

 Steroid medications.
-Steroids are medications that are often used for cancer treatment to reduce symptoms of inflammation, such as swelling and pain.
+Steroids are medications that are often used for cancer treatment to reduce symptoms of inflammation, such as swelling and pain, or to treat nausea.
 For some cancers, they are used as part of the treatment for the cancer itself.
-A side effect of these medications is an increase in fatty issue, resulting in a large abdomen and fullness in the neck or face.
-Steroids may also cause wasting (loss of both weight and muscle mass).
+A side effect of these medications is an increase in fatty issue, which can increase the size of a person’s abdomen and cause fullness in the neck or face.
+Steroids may also cause the loss of both weight and muscle mass, which is called wasting.
 A noticeable increase in weight usually only occurs when people have been taking steroids continuously for many weeks.

-Hormone therapy.
-Hormone therapy for the treatment of breast, uterine, prostate, and testicular cancers involves medications that decrease the amount of estrogen or progesterone in women and testosterone in men.
-This can increase body mass from fat, decrease body mass from muscle, and decrease metabolism, resulting in weight gain.
+Hormonal therapy.
+Hormonal therapy for the treatment of breast, uterine, prostate, and testicular cancers involves medications that decrease the amount of estrogen or progesterone in women and testosterone in men.
+Decreases in these hormone levels can increase fat, decrease muscle, and lower a person’s metabolism.

 Managing weight gain

-If weight gain becomes a concern, consult with your doctor or a registered dietitian (RD) before starting a diet or changing eating habits.
-They can help discover the possible cause of the weight gain and find the best way to manage it.
+If weight gain becomes a concern, talk with your doctor or a registered dietitian (RD) before starting a diet or changing your eating habits.
+They can help find out the possible cause of the weight gain and the best way to manage it.
 In addition, an RD can provide nutritional guidelines or a customized diet plan.

 Consider the following ways to address weight gain through diet and physical activity: